Mattilda Bernstein Sycamore: Personal life

 Sycamore is genderqueer and uses she/her pronouns.
 She has described herself as, "A genderqueer, faggot, and a queen, on the trans continuum, in a gender bending, gender blur kind of place.
 But the words I relate to the most are probably 'faggot' and 'queen.'
 'Queer' would be more of a broader political identity."

+Sycamore’s papers are archived in the James C. Hormel LGBTQIA Center at the San Francisco Public Library.